Linear fractional relative risk aversion: Introduction

 We believe that our framework is useful for the further development of qualitative and quantitative analyses for at least three reasons.

-First, existing parametric approaches to the RRA typically rely on $\alpha=0$ or $\beta=\frac{1}{\sigma}$ (CRRA) or consider either of two special cases, namely $\beta=0$ (HARA) or $\beta=1$ (CREMR), or a subcase of the former, such as the CARA ($\sigma=0$), quadratic ($\sigma=-1$), or log ($\sigma=1$) case.\footnote{One can also verify that the HARA and CREMR cases nest the CRRA case by letting $\alpha \to \infty$.} We show that the LFRRA family encompasses not only all of these specifications but also new ones, while remaining amenable to theoretical analysis by virtue of the generalized Lambert $W$ function.
-Thus, our approach may serve to enrich the qualitative analysis in economic growth, international trade, urban economics or the economics of uncertainty, where the RRA has played a central role.
+First, existing parametric approaches to the RRA typically focus on either CRRA, HARA or CREMR, or rely on a subcase of the HARA, such as the CARA, quadratic, or log case.
+The LFRRA family nests all of these specifications and allows for new ones.
+Since it remains amenable to theoretical analysis by virtue of the generalized Lambert $W$ function, our approach may serve to enrich the qualitative analysis in economic growth, international trade, urban economics or the economics of uncertainty, \mbox{where the RRA has played a central role.}

-Second, in recent quantitative trade and urban models, researchers often impose the above-mentioned parameter restrictions.\footnote{See, e.g., Redding and Rossi-Hansberg (2017) for the CRRA or CES; Behrens et al.~(2014, 2017, 2020) for the CARA; Simonovska (2015) for the (translated) log; Mra\'{z}ov\'{a} and Neary (2017) and Arkolakis et al.~(2019) for the Pollak (1971) family; and Mra\'{z}ov\'{a} et al.~(2021) for the CREMR.
-As shown below, the demand function derived from the Pollak family used in Mra\'{z}ov\'{a} and Neary (2017) and Arkolakis et al.~(2019) is isomorphic to that from the HARA.} However, we do not know a priori whether a dataset satisfies these restrictions.
-Our LFRRA family, which encompasses all these specifications, is useful for addressing this question since it allows us to let the data decide the right specification by estimating these parameters.
+Second, it is often the case that researchers do not have prior knowledge of whether a dataset satisfies the parameter restrictions on $\{\alpha, \beta, \sigma\}$ associated with the specification they choose.
+We address this question by letting the data decide the most appropriate specification from the LFRRA family of utility functions.
 Our estimates of $\beta$ are significantly different from $0$ and $1$ in ten out of eleven sectors and in the aggregate economy.
-The numbers of sectors that display increasing, decreasing, or constant RRA are five, four, and two, respectively, thus showing that having a flexible model accommodating these different cases is useful.
-We also find that the estimates for all sectors pooled are consistent with increasing RRA.
+The numbers of sectors that display increasing, decreasing, or constant RRA are four, four, and three, respectively, thus showing that having a flexible model accommodating these different cases is meaningful.
+We also find that the estimates for all sectors pooled are consistent with increasing~RRA.